What should I get as redundancy payment?

 - For each year of continuous employment between the ages of 22 and 40 you will get one week’s pay.

 - For each year of continuous employment between the ages of 41 and 65 you will receive one and a half weeks’ pay.

 However, there is an upper limit on the amount of weekly pay you can receive.
 In addition, any period of continuous employment over 20 years will be disregarded and for every month you are over the age of 64 you will lose 1/12 of your entitlement.

-If your employer does not offer you a redundancy payment or if you dispute the amount, we recommend that you speak to an employment adviser at Community Legal Advice on 0845 345 4 345 for specialist advice.
-Telephone specialist advice is only available if you qualify for legal aid.
+If your employer does not offer you a redundancy payment or if you dispute the amount, we recommend that you speak to an employment adviser.
+You can search for an employment solicitor in our directory by using the form on the right-hand side of this page.

 This content is subject to Crown Copyright